 We’ve found that Crew games are great for anyone – for the diehard soccer aficionado, for families looking for an entertaining evening, for a group of friends who appreciate great food and beer.
 While our boys have enjoyed every event we’ve attended, there’s something special about soccer matches.
 The constant action, the close quarters to the field, the never-ending hustle of the players.

-Our first stop after parking near the stadium was the plaza outside the south entrance.
+Our first stop after parking near the stadium is always the plaza outside the south entrance.
 It’s a great hangout before the game: food trucks and tents are lined up around the plaza, a DJ cranks out tunes from the stage, there’s beer from Ohio breweries on tap (like Land-Grant Brewing’s American wheat ale Glory, brewed in honor of the Crew), plus ice-cold slushies (during the warmer months), plenty of Crew swag, a playground and soccer games for the kids.

 During one of our visits last year, we were lucky enough to be taken down to the field before the game, where we watched the Crew warming up.
 We even got a high-five from Crew Cat as he made his rounds.
 Afterwards we got to stand in the line while the Crew players walked out onto the field, to the thunderous cheering of the crowd.
 It’s amazing how it sounds from field level.